shinvg/Portfolio/README.md

-This is Gaurav bidlan's Weather app
+This is Gaurav bidlan's PORTFOLIO
-This app is built via HTML, JavaScript and CSS
-In Addition, I have integrated an API.